comic/grand-challenge.org/docs/design.rst

 - :class:`cases.models.Image`
 - :class:`cases.models.ImageFile`

-Historically, these objectswere designed to behave different from what they do now.
-Through bad communication, the planned design diverged from factual use of these objects.

 In the current design, the Image-object denotes a container object for an image.
 This image can have one or more *representations*.
 A representation consists of one or more files with a given data type, which are stored as ImageFile objects